Francesca describes life on board

 Practicalities, timings and compensation

 If you are thinking about stepping forward, there are a few things to bear in mind.
 First, being a good listener is helpful.
 Second, you will need to make some time commitments.
 In-person meetings are held over two days, starting at lunchtime on day one and ending at lunchtime on day two.
-This year we also held a one-day strategy meeting straight afterwards (this happens every two years), so were also busy for the afternoon of day two and morning of day three.
+This year we also held a one-day strategy meeting straight afterwards, so were also busy for the afternoon of day two and morning of day three.
 Food is provided, and there’s some financial compensation for loss of earnings while you’re attending these meetings whether you attend in person or online.
 Travel expenses and accommodation are also covered.

 Interested?
 Step forward now